Garrick Theater (Chicago): Demise

 After a long decline that began in the 1930s, the Garrick was razed early in 1961 and replaced with a parking structure.
-The demolition instigated a large outcry and is considered to be one of the first wide scale preservation efforts in Chicago.
-Photographer and historical preservationist Richard Nickel was able to salvage hundreds of artifacts and ornaments from the building before and during its demolition, as well as record extensive notes, diagrams, and photographs of the structure.
+The demolition instigated a large outcry and is considered to be one of the first wide-scale preservation efforts in Chicago.
+Photographer and historic preservationist Richard Nickel was able to salvage hundreds of artifacts and ornaments from the building before and during its demolition, as well as record extensive notes, diagrams, and photographs of the structure.